wenyuyangit/TSNN/README.md

-# INSAR-MONet
+# TSNN
-This repository contains the testing code of [InSAR-MONet: Interferometric SAR phase denoising using a multi-objective neural network](https://ieeexplore.ieee.org/document/9961176)., a CNN based solution for Interferometric SAR Phase denoising.
+This repository contains the testing code of [A Deep Learning Solution for Height Estimation on a Forested Area based on Pol-TomoSAR data](https://ieeexplore.ieee.org/abstract/document/10121647)., a FCN-based solution for height estimation of forested areas.

-if you find it usefule and use it for you research, please cite as the following:
+If you find this information helpful and choose to incorporate it into your research, please include the following citation:
-> S. Vitale, G. Ferraioli, V. Pascazio and G. Schirinzi, "InSAR-MONet: Interferometric SAR Phase Denoising Using a Multiobjective Neural Network," in IEEE Transactions on Geoscience and Remote Sensing, vol. 60, pp. 1-14, 2022, Art no. 5239814, doi: 10.1109/TGRS.2022.3224303.
+> W. Yang, S. Vitale, H. Aghababaei, G. Ferraioli, V. Pascazio and G. Schirinzi, "A Deep Learning Solution for Height Estimation on a Forested Area Based on Pol-TomoSAR Data," in IEEE Transactions on Geoscience and Remote Sensing, vol. 61, pp. 1-14, 2023, Art no. 5208214, doi: 10.1109/TGRS.2023.3274395.

-InSAR-MONet inherits the 17 layers CNN architectures and the concept of using a multi-objective cost function from [MONet](https://ieeexplore.ieee.org/document/9261137).
+TSNN consists of several lays of FCN and the concept of using an FCN-based network for height estimation is from [TSNN for the urban](https://ieeexplore.ieee.org/abstract/document/8900616).
 <p align="center">
  <img src="https://user-images.githubusercontent.com/36993034/197556012-74be765f-48e6-44e9-85d6-b706a9928611.png" width="700">
 </p>

-The cost function is composed of three terms taking care of spatial and statistical properties of the interferometric phase: a cosine based metric for evaluating similarity between output and reference, a gradient based metric for edges preservation and the Kullback-Leibler divergence between estimated noise distribution and the theoretical one.
+TSNN consists of nine fully connected layers with 400 neurons for the first eight layers while for the last one whose number of neurons matches the number of considered classes.
+All the layers, but the last, are followed by the [Rectified Linear Unit (ReLU)](https://proceedings.neurips.cc/paper/2012/hash/c399862d3b9d6b76c8436e924a68c45b-Abstract.html) activation function that ensures a stable training procedure and fast convergence.

+The cost function is the multiclass cross-entropy function (CE).

 <p align="center">
 <img src="https://user-images.githubusercontent.com/36993034/197556133-3ce13133-b3ec-4913-a8a9-0ead333e6c7e.png" width=400>